urbanarchive/qpl-name-explorer/src/pages/faq.md

 Q:What kinds of places are on the map?

-A: The Name Explorer Map has unique icons for the following types of named places: streets, parks, buildings, schools, markers, and monuments. [visually, can we have each icon precede its type?]
+A: The Name Explorer Map has unique icons for the following types of named places: streets, parks, buildings, schools, markers, and monuments.

 Q: What constitutes a named place?